-New Relic's net revenue retention rate, an important measure of how much customers from a year ago were spending at the end of the quarter, was at 111% in Q1.
-That means even if they didn't win any new customers, New Relic would have grown its revenue 11% year on year.
+New Relic's net revenue retention rate, an important measure of how much customers from a year ago were spending at the end of the quarter, was at 119% in Q4.
+That means even if they didn't win any new customers, New Relic would have grown its revenue 19% year on year.
 Significantly up from the last quarter, this a good retention rate and a proof that New Relic's customers are satisfied with their software and are getting more value from it over time.
 That is good to see.
-New Relic changed the methodology how they calculate net dollar retention rate which had an impact on these numbers.

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-New Relic's gross profit margin, an important metric measuring how much money there is left after paying for servers, licences, technical support and other necessary running expenses was at 67.1% in Q1.
+New Relic's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 68.9% in Q4.

-That means that for every $1 in revenue the company had $0.67 left to spend on developing new products, marketing & sales and the general administrative overhead.
-This would be considered a low gross margin for a SaaS company and it has been going down over the last year, which is probably the opposite direction shareholders would like to see it go.
+That means that for every $1 in revenue the company had $0.68 left to spend on developing new products, marketing & sales and the general administrative overhead.
+While it improved significantly from the previous quarter this would still be considered a low gross margin for a SaaS company and we would like to see the improvements continue.

 Is Now The Time?

-New Relic's price to sales ratio based on the next twelve months is 6.0, suggesting that the market does have lower expectations of the business, relative to the high growth tech stocks.
-While we have no doubt one can find things to like about the company, we think there might be better opportunities in the market and at the moment don't see many reasons to get involved.
+New Relic's price to sales ratio based on the next twelve months is 3.4x, suggesting that the market does have lower expectations of the business, relative to the high growth tech stocks.
+While we have no doubt one can find things to like about the company, and the price is not completely unreasonable, we think that at the moment there might be better opportunities in the market.